-React JS image upload preview example.
+Providing a preview of the file before uploading can help prevent mistakes and improve the user experience.
 In this tutorial, you will learn in detail on how to show image preview before uploading to the server in a React js app.

 Showing a preview of an image is a basic and easy thing.
 If you want to show a preview of the image before uploading it into your react app.
 So this tutorial will create a simple react js app in which will use an HTML file input field along with some events to show an image preview.

-How to Upload Image with in React Js
+How to Show Preview Image Before Upload in React

-- Step 3 – Create Simple Image Upload with Preview Component
+• Step 3 – Create Image Upload with Preview Component

 Step 1 – Create React App